Central Kingston Growth Strategy - Engagement

-The City's project team and consultants from WSP will be seeking feedback from residents on:
+The City's project team and consultants from WSP were seeking feedback from residents on:

 - As-of-right development permissions within the various neighbourhoods and zones identified in the study areas, while determining which elements should remain, change or be included in the new framework to preserve neighbourhood character;

 - Proposed intensification areas, based on the identified intensification criteria; and,

 - The form and scale of intensification that may be appropriate within intensification areas and key measures which are appropriate for transition between the proposed intensification areas an existing neighbourhoods.